2nd charge bridging loans explained

 How long do second charge bridging loans take to complete?

-We can usually complete the process in 5 – 14 days, where consent from the first charge lender is forthcoming.
+The second charge bridging loan application process usually completes in 5 – 14 days, where consent from the first charge lender is forthcoming.
 Where first charge lenders are unwilling to consent to a second charge, we have lenders who can still lend using an equitable charge to secure the loan.

 Delays in receiving consent from the first charge lender are common, which can add significant time to your application.
 It’s best to contact your existing lender early to request consent, ensuring the impact of any delays is minimal.